okwolo/okwolo/README.md

 app(() => 'Hello World!');
 ````

-`app` takes a function as argument which is required to return valid vdom.
-The app's state is given as an argument to this function.
+The current state will be given as an argument to this function for it to create and return valid vdom.

 ````javascript
 let app = goo(document.body, 'Hello World!');